PrestaShop/docs/src/content/1.7/modules/sample_modules/view-order-hooks-demo.md

 - To be familiar with basic module creation.
 - To be familiar how Composer autoloads classes (https://devdocs.prestashop.com/1.7/modules/concepts/composer/)

-### Register hooks
+### Available Order View page hooks

 On module installation the following hooks can be registered:

  - `displayBackOfficeOrderActions` - displayed between Customer and Messages cards in the Order page
+ - `displayAdminOrderTabLink` - for adding tab links for tab content
  - `displayAdminOrderTabContent` - for adding tab content to Order page
- - `displayAdminOrderTabLink` - for adding tab links for tab content
  - `displayAdminOrderMain` - for adding Order main information
  - `displayAdminOrderSide` - for adding Order side information
  - `displayAdminOrder` - displayed at the bottom of the Order page